xmatters/xmtoolbox-quick-start/README.md

 This is an example of sending data to a xMatters Workflow Flow and reporting on data within xMatters.
 In this case it's looking for groups that contain groups but this could be any supported object and with any qualifiers.

+### GroupCSVReport.js

+This will extract all groups from your production environment and write the contents to a CSV file containing the group name and the supervisors.

 ### GetGroup.js

 In this script, the xmtoolbox is used to get a single group named "Database Operations" from xMatters and writes to the console.